ioet/time-tracker-backend/README.md

 ```

 All the migrations will be handled and created in the python package `migrations`.
 In order to create a migration we
-must do it manually (for now) and prefixed by a number, e.g. `migrations/01-initialize-db.py` in order to warranty the
+must do it manually (for now) and prefixed by a number, e.g. `migrations/01-initialize-db.py` in order to guarantee the
 order of execution alphabetically.
 Inside every migration there is an `up` and `down` method.
 The `down` method is executed from the persisted migration in
 the database.
-Whe a `down` logic that used external dependencies was tested it failed, whilst I put that same logic in
+When a `down` logic that used external dependencies was tested, it failed; whilst, I put that same logic in
-the an `up` method it run correctly.
-In general the library seems to present [design issues](https://github.com/Lieturd/migrate-anything/issues/3).
+the `up` method, it run correctly.
+In general, the library seems to present [design issues](https://github.com/Lieturd/migrate-anything/issues/3).
 Therefore, it is recommended to apply changes just in one direction: `up`.
 For more information, please check out [some examples](https://github.com/Lieturd/migrate-anything/tree/master/examples)
-that illustrates the usage of this migration tool.
+that illustrate the usage of this migration tool.

-Basically, for running the migrations you must execute
+Basically, for running the migrations you must execute:

 ```bash
 migrate-anything migrations